Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities: The proof of Theorem

 \section{The proof of Theorem \ref{thL1}}

 In \cite{FS}, C. Fefferman and E. M. Stein used the Riesz transformations to characterize Hardy space $H^{1}(\mathbb{R}^{n})$ in terms of the $L^{1}$ norm.
-In this section, we prove a similar result for the cases $0<\alpha<\frac{n}{2}$.
+In this section, we prove the similar result Theorem \ref{thL1} for the cases $0<\alpha<\frac{n}{2}$.

 First, we prove that

 By (ii) of Proposition \ref{pro:CZ}, Riesz transforms are bounded on $P^{\alpha}(\mathbb{R}^{n})$.
 The fact $g(x)\in P^{\alpha}(\mathbb{R}^{n})$ implies that

 By (i) of Theorem \ref{subspace}, we have